gdiminin/HaSAPPy/docs/Tutorials/Generate_human_gene_reference.md

 Press ‘get output’

-Move downloaded file in:
+Move the downloaded annotation file into the HaSAPPy/docs folder:

 ```
 /Users/User/HaSAPPy/docs
 ```

-##Generate the GeneReference.pkl file using GeneReference_built.py module
+## Generate the GeneReference.pkl file using GeneReference_built.py
-Open the terminal and move to HaSAPPy program directory
+Open the terminal and move to the HaSAPPy program folder

 ```
 cd /Users/User/HaSAPPy/program
 ```

-Start the GeneReference_built.py module using as input (-i) the downloaded file.
-Save the output (-o) in the same directory creating a file with the name GeneReference_Homo.pkl
+Start the **GeneReference_built.py** module using as input (option `-i`) the downloaded file.
+Save the output (option `-o`) in the same folder creating a file with the name GeneReference_Homo.pkl

 ```
 python GeneReference_built.py -i  /Users/User/HaSAPPy/docs/RefSeq_human_GRCh38-hg38.txt -o /Users/User/HaSAPPy/docs/GeneReference_Homo.pkl
 ```

-##Inspect the GeneReference.pkl file generated
+## Inspect the GeneReference.pkl file generated
-The GeneReference_Homo.pkl should have been saved in the selected folder.
-To verify the integrity of the file, open the python interface
+The **GeneReference_Homo.pkl** should have been saved in the selected folder.
+To verify the integrity of the file, open the python console:

 ```
 python